 Once inside you will be in awe by the beautiful and unique vision of Gaudi, and marvel at the skill and the dedication that must have gone into making the building a reality.

 The forms and geometries are so complex that it is hard to imagine how Gaudi worked out the designs.
-Nowadays of course the the architects who work on the buildings use computers.
+Nowadays, of course, the architects who work on the building use computers.

-Don't miss the museum at the basement of the church which contains models and displays showing the processes that Gaudi and the construction team has gone through in building the church.
+Don't miss the museum in the basement of the church which contains models and displays showing the processes that Gaudi and the construction team have gone through in building the church.